SocialHackersClass10/JavaScript3/Week2/homework/README.md

 Error production (option #2) is done by:
-1.  in case of emulated data a sample error is thrown and 2.  in case of real API call, the URL is slightly altered to produce an error response
+1.  in case of emulated data a sample error is thrown
+2.  in case of real API call, the URL is slightly altered to produce an error response

 Empty datasets (option #3) are always emulated, regardles of option #1